328: No Such Thing As A Romantic Lollipop

 Just to go into slightly more kind of human time scales of water.

 Do you know why water tastes weird when you've left it overnight?
+It's gone funky because

 flies have gone in there and

-these glasses of of water are always full of flies floating.
+these glasses of water are always full of flies floating.
+No, they've flown off again.

 They kind of go in for a little bath in the evening when I'm not around.

 James, you have to sort out your fly situation.
+No, that's not it.

 It's that carbon dioxide from the air has dissolved in the water and it's formed carbonic acid.

 So you basically, according to one article I read about it, you're basically drinking very, very mild acid rain the next morning.
+Wow.

+It was really interesting.
 This is a bit of a personal story, but

 I'm in Sussex at the moment and had visitors come recently from Oxfordshire when it was after the time when you were allowed to have visitors.

-And we tasted, and then they tasted the water here and said, Oh, Sussex water is so delicious, isn't it?
+And they came from Oxfordshire and one of them had a bottle of water they brought from Oxford.
+And we tasted and then they tasted the water here and said, oh, Sussex water is so delicious, isn't it?

+So much nicer.
+I was like, what are you talking about?
 And we all could tell immediately by just the smell of the water.

 We did blind taste testing, which came from where.

-Like from the difference between Bolton and London is it might as well be a different liquid.
+You can 100% tell the difference from certain places.
+Like from the difference between Bolton and London is it it might as well be a different liquid.

 It just does taste nothing like it.

-This is because of the chemicals that are added in Oxfordshire.
+It's Bolton, sometimes it's because of the rocks.
+This is because of the chemicals that are added in Oxfordshire, which are more chemicals.

 With us, it's because we have soft water in Bolton, but we have hard water in London, which is just like, it might as well be orange juice and lemon juice.
+It's completely different.

 I wonder if there's anyone who can tell every single county by the taste of the water.

+Welbelskill.
 In 2016, they did a taste test of all the different waters in the UK

-with a group of judges that that included Michelin star chef Tom Aitkens.
+with a group of judges that included Michelin star chef Tom Aitkens.
+Okay, so these were experts on water, and they tasted them all.

-Okay, so these were experts on water and they tasted them all and they said that the best tasting tap water was the West Midlands.
+And they said that the best tasting tap water was the West Midlands.
+It was found in the West Midlands.

 And the worst was served by Wessex Water, which included Bath and Bristol.

 But that was because the water was polluted by a statue of a slave trader.
+So,

 but no, apparently, according to, but then you see these every kind of few, every couple of years, they come up with a new survey and someone else is the best and someone else is the worst.
+Yeah.

-Balmath, though, that's very embarrassing.
+Bath, though, that's very embarrassing.
+Bath

 You can buy you to cost 50p for a glass of the actual springs water and it's so eggy.
+It's really gross.

-So back when Bath became a thing, it became, there was the resurgence of bath.
+People used to order it by delivery though.
+So back when bath became a thing, it became, there was the resurgence of bath.

-So bath was a big deal in the Roman times because of the spa, and then the 18th and 19th centuries, people like Jane Austen and co-side holidaying there to take the waters, which were thought to be very curative.
+And then the 18th and 19th centuries, people like Jane Austen and Coast I had holidaying there to take the waters, which were thought to be very curative.

+And you'd visit to cure your sickness.
 And sometimes it worked because water was very polluted, let's say in London.

 But you'd visit to cure your sickness.

 But sometimes people didn't have weeks to spare to go holidaying in bath.
+And that's where the bottled water industry started.

-So they'd write to bath and say, oh, can I just have water delivered?
+So they'd write to Bath and say, oh, can I just have water delivered?

 And you'd get subscriptions of spa water delivered to you once a month to cure your